 If you receive benefits

 This means that all of your eligible rent will be covered by housing benefit depending on your local housing allowance rate.
-Not all of your council tax bill will be covered by council tax reduction and you will need to pay something depending on your circumstances.
+Not all of your council tax bill will be covered by council tax reduction.
+You will still need to pay some council tax depending on your circumstances.

 However, there may be deductions made for any non-dependent that you have living with you.
 A non-dependent is someone over the age of 18 who lives with you on a non-commercial basis.